smashedr/simple-extension/README.md

 npm run build:firefox
 ```

-For more information on building, see the scripts in the [package.json](package.json) file scripts section.
+For more information on building, see the scripts section in the [package.json](package.json) file.

 ## Chrome Setup